MaxKei/Data-Parsing-from-serial-port/README.md

 # Analyzing, Filtering, Parsing data from serial port

 A simple program that is intended to work together with the microcontroler ESP32, WiFi Sniffer.
-ESP32 network-interface that can do data in serial communication.
+ESP32 network-interface that can process data in serial communication.
 Data is then filtered and parsed data is stored onto the PC as a CSV and Excel file.
 When it's finished sorting data, the program calculates all MAC Addresses and gives a estimated number of how many unique devices are nearby.